snhmibby/jurjen.dev/content/tutorial/tags.md

 Now we have some documents in our tutorials section, it is time to organize them.
 To this effect we will do the following:
 1. Create an [archetype](https://gohugo.io/content-management/archetypes/) file for tutorials.
-2. We will update the existing tutorials to add these variables to their front matter parameters and we will add add [taxonomies]((https://gohugo.io/content-management/taxonomies/)) to our site.
+2. We will update the existing tutorials to add these variables to their front matter parameters and we will add [taxonomies]((https://gohugo.io/content-management/taxonomies/)) to our site.
 3. Then, we write some templates to display our tutorial subjects and series.

 To supplement the official documentation, read some [introductory](https://www.javeriyash.me/blog/hugo-series/) [articles](https://blog.cavelab.dev/2021/07/hugo-series-taxonomy/) about [exactly](https://damien.co/blog/2020-06-29-display-related-content-series-hugo/) this [subject](https://www.kiroule.com/article/add-series-taxonomy-to-hugo-theme/)